 THE EARTH IS OUR HOME

 “All things are connected.”
-Whatever happens to the Earth, happens to us, whether it climate change, extermination of predators, or the eradication of the last hunter-gatherer cultures .
+Whatever happens to the Earth, happens to us (as Chief Suiattle said), whether it be climate change, extermination of predators, or the eradication of the last hunter-gatherer cultures .

 The community of life will continue to suffer from our disconnection from the natural world unless we change our views.
 Studying biological and cultural evolution can show us ways to surmount these threats and attain more gratifying lives.